A Deal to Die For

 I was never the praying type.
 I wasn't a devout Catholic like my partner, Elliot.
-After seeing the horrific things we saw everyday; I wondered how he could still believe in a higher power.
+After witnesses the horrific things we encountered daily, I wondered how he could still believe in a higher power.
 If there was a God, he either didn't care or he simply looked away from all the sins happening on Earth.
 How many victims pleaded to him as they were being raped and tortured?
 Murdered?

 What about me?
 God must have abandoned me before I was even born.
 Otherwise, he wouldn't have given me a rapist for a father, and left me with the broken alcoholic that became my mother.

 Because of the circumstances of my birth I decided to become a detective.
 I was determined to help the women like my mother and stop the bastards reminiscent of my father.
 I wouldn't turn my back on them like God had.
 I would save them.

 Despite my good intentions, I was young and naive.
 Some of the victims went on to lead normal lives but many...most did not.
 The healing process was slow.
 The wounds were gaping and infected.
 I couldn't save them like I wanted to.
 Hell, I couldn't even save my own mother.
 Back then every new case took a small piece from me.